saprmarks/geometry-of-truth/dataexplorer/dataexplorer.md

 ## Basic datasets

 Let's start off with our basic datasets, containing simple statements like "The city of Beijing is in China" (true) or "Fifty-eight is larger than sixty-one" (false).
-You can see which statements the points shown correspond to by mousing over.
+Mouse over the points below to see which statements they correspond to.

 <iframe src="https://saprmarks.github.io/geometry-of-truth/dataexplorer/plots/basic_datasets.html" width="100%" height="500"></iframe>